J-Siu/johnsiu.com/content/blog/tiny-vps-git-server.md

 I was sold once I had it up and running.
 Except one issue, __GitLab__ is a resource hog.
 It constantly push my then tiny vps' memory to the limit.
 That pushed me to upgrade my box.

-I did not look back till a few months ago, when my development focus switched from [AngularJS](//angularjs.org) to [Angular2](//angular.io), of which the development process is closely tie to [node.js](//nodejs.org).
+I did not look back till a few months ago, when my development focus switched from `AngularJS` to [Angular](//angular.io), of which the development process is closely tie to [node.js](//nodejs.org).
 And node.js, in turn, is closely tie to git.
 I started asking myself, wouldn't there be a node.js base git server out there, similar to GitLab, but using much less resource?

-No! (suprise!?) ...
+No! (surprise!?) ...
 But ...

 ### Gogs - Go Git Server